Welcome to today's edition of the Rush 24-7 podcast.

 Well, now we know what they are.

-The market's recent precipitous decline is a reaction, not just to the absence of any plausible bank rescue plan, but also to the suspicion that Obama sees the continuing financial crisis as usefully creating the psychological conditions, the sense of crisis bordering on panic for enacting his big bang agenda to federalize or socialize health care education and energy.
+The market's recent precipitous decline is a reaction, not just to the absence of any plausible bank rescue plan, but also to the suspicion that Obama sees the continuing financial crisis as usefully creating the psychological conditions, the sense of crisis bordering on panic, for enacting his Big Bang agenda to federalize or socialize health care, education, and energy.

-Obama deceiving the American people, and it's working.
+Intellectually dishonest to the core, Obama deceiving the American people, and it's working.

 Does this puzzle you?